 Fix All Damages to the Flooring

 Naturally, the first thing a buyer will look at when they walk into a home is the flooring, so before the property is shown be sure it is in top condition.
 Vinyl material tends to damage and wear out easily, so it might be worth the investment to totally replace it.
-A lot of people are fond of hardwood floors, but these are often afflicted with deep scratches.
+A lot of people are fond of hardwood floors, but these can be afflicted with deep scratches.
 You can easily repair scratches with some steel wool, wood filler, and finished off with a varnish seal.
 There are a couple of options with carpeting.
-Old, tattered carpet should simply be ripped up, and it can be replaced at the homeowner’s discretion.
+Old, tattered carpet should simply be ripped up, and it can be replaced at the homeowner's discretion.
 All regular carpeting needs a professional cleaning before showing a home as well.

 Make Sure There Are No Problems with the Electrical System

 The property's electrical system is another one of those major networks no buyer wants to have to deal with if there are any issues.
 Before the home inspector comes make sure the electrical panel will pass inspection and is not overloaded.
 Routine replacements and repairs to outlets, switches, and light fixtures need to be tended to.
 The biggest thing to watch out for is exposed wires.
 They can cause fires and electrocution, so make sure you have fixed any visible problems.
 If you have electrical components like a garbage disposal or garage door opener, be sure these are up-to-date and working as well.
 Other services can make sure repairs and done correctly and will last new buyers for years to come.